Periodontal diseases range in scope and severity but they all have the commonality of loss of attachment of the tooth to the bone.

 Others are bad players and contribute to periodontal disease and can be found in other areas of your body as previously mentioned.
 There are bacteria we target with comprehensive periodontal therapy.

 The goal of periodontal treatment is ZERO areas of bleeding.
 This is very very important.
 If your gums do not bleed bacteria cannot get into your bloodstream.
 Inflammation is the killer of gums and many other systems in your body.

 Preventing Gum Disease

-The best way to prevent gum disease is effective daily brushing and flossing as well as regular professional examinations and cleanings.
+Additionally altering any risk factors will be helpful such as smoking cessation, and improving glycemic control (for diabetics).
 Unfortunately, even with the most diligent home dental care, people still can develop some form of periodontal disease.
 Once this disease starts, professional intervention is necessary to prevent its progress.

-Scaling & Root Planning
+Scaling & Root Planing

-When the deposits on the roots and teeth have hardened, it is not possible to remove them with a toothbrush, floss, or a rubber cup.
-The tartar will have to be removed with specialized hygiene instruments or ultrasonic scaling or a combination of both.
-Generally the area is anesthetized and the hygienist cleans the area(s).
-By having the area numb, they can get to the bottom of the pocket (sulcus) and removed the bacteria comfortably.
+The build-up needs to be removed with specialized hygiene instruments or ultrasonic scaling or a combination of both.
+Generally, the area is anesthetized and the hygienist cleans the area(s).
+By having the area numb, they can get to the bottom of the pocket (sulcus) and remove the bacteria comfortably.

 Each quadrant of the mouth is generally cleaned on separate appointments depending upon the patient’s clinical needs.